Add a Tournament Register Coaching & Playing Running Tournaments Help - FAQ Who Is List of Clubs

 • As a third or a skipper very often you do not see where your bowl would have finished because it hits other bowls.
 If you play regularly in those positions and do not make the time for individual practise the quality of your draw bowling may decline.

-• When practising by yourself you can keep repeating the same shot until you get it right.
+• When practising a skill (eg yard on shots) by yourself you can keep repeating the same shot until you get it right.

 • Many players practise by rolling up with a few mates, putting a jack at each end and bowling four bowls in turn.
-Some when practising by themselves set out a jack at each end and bowl four bowls without varying length and side.
+Some when practising by themselves set out a jack at each end and bowl four bowls without varying length and side and mat position.
 These types of practice are not very useful.

 In almost every game of bowls you get only two bowls at the same target, which are delivered with only one bowl in between.
-Your practise must reflect this and you should usually only ever playing two bowls at the same target (changing hand, length and mat position) and always trying to improve with your second bowl.
+Your practise must reflect this and you should usually never play more than two bowls at the same target (change hand, length and mat position), always trying to improve with your second bowl.
 You only deliver more than two bowls at the same target when trying to master a specific skill

 Please take this into account when working out your own practice routines.
 Some examples are below.
 For more individual activities look at the circuit routines